 Now we are slowly approaching that part of Korean culture that has fascinated countless people worldwide.
 That element of the Korean culture that made Korean culture famous globally: Korean media.

 The Korean wave, aka Hallyu, made Korean dramas, Korean music, and media a global sensation.
 In the Korean wave, the directors of media used various strategies that made Korean popular culture so interesting that people worldwide became fond of it.

 K-pop refers to Korean pop, which launches different songs every month.
 There are different bands and solos.
 K-pop is nothing like any other band all across the world.
 To get into it, each member needs to go through intense training and then apply for the band they join after they get selected.
 The members do not select the bands; instead, the band committee chooses the members who deem fit.

 Korean artists are not allowed to date or do a lot without the people in charge of the band.
 The committee decides which clothes the people will wear, and each person has a manager.
 Some of the most common and most liked boy bands are BTS, Shinee, Got7, Bigbang and

 Korean pop usually consists of elegant and poetic lyrics and great dance moves.
 Each person in the band is supposed to sing and dance well.
 There are two main categories in Korean pop: rappers and vocalists.
-The vocalists usually sing the slow part of the song while the rappers rap.

 Korean dramas are also another reason why so many people have become aware of Korean culture.
 K-Dramas have a different fanbase globally.
 The people love watching their interviews and general shows.